gin66/FastAccelStepper/README.md

 * Auto enable mode: stepper motor is enabled before movement and disabled afterwards with configurable delays
 * Enable pins can be shared between motors
 * Direction pins can be shared between motors
+* External callback function can be used to drive the enable pins (e.g. connected to shift register)
 * No float calculation (use own implementation of poor man float: 8 bit mantissa+8 bit exponent)
 * Provide API to each steppers' command queue.
 Those commands are tied to timer ticks aka the CPU frequency!